 The last 18 months has been a time of re-inventing Adventures in Caring (AiC), in order to make the mission sustainable and our services accessible.
 We had to invent an entirely new way of operating, from the ground up.
-This is embodied in two new initiatives that will take us into the future: 1) An initiative to bridge the communication gap between youth and seniors, led by student volunteers, 2) An initiative to make our transformative training programs on how to communicate and sustain compassion available on-demand, online, so that they are accessible and affordable, anywhere, anytime.
+This is embodied in two new initiatives that will take us into the future: Student-Led Intergenerational Initiative and Online Education Initiative.

 1. Student-Led Intergenerational Initiative